makeabilitylab/physcomp/jupyter/index.md

 We will be using [Jupyter Notebook](https://jupyter.org/index.html) for the signal processing and machine learning portion of our course.
 Jupyter Notebook is a popular "data science" platform for quickly analyzing, processing, classifying, modeling, and visualizing data.
 While Notebook supports multiple languages (like R, Julia), we'll be using Python (specifically, Python 3).

+For our signal analysis, we'll be using the [SciPy](https://www.scipy.org/) ("Sigh Pie") ecosystem of open-source libraries for mathematics, science, and engineering.
+Specifically, [NumPy](https://numpy.org/), [SciPy](https://www.scipy.org/scipylib/index.html), and [matplotlib](https://matplotlib.org/).
+We may also dabble in [Pandas](https://pandas.pydata.org/) and [Seaborn](https://seaborn.pydata.org/).
+And don't worry, all of these libraries will be managed and installed for us!

+Just like for Arduino, there is a plethora of wonderful tutorials, forums, and videos about Jupyter Notebook and the SciPy libraries.
+Please feel free to search online and to share what you find with the class.

 <!-- maybe talking about Google Colab here? https://colab.research.google.com/notebooks/intro.ipynb -->

 ## Installation and configuration